A walk in the Marais neighborhood

-To have a walk in Le Marais, you have to be ready to mix with a lot of communities.
-Here, you can find the Jewish community, the Chinese community and the Gay community.
-But the places where you can meet them are not so close from each other.
+Walking in Le Marais, you get to mix with a lot of communities.
+Here, you can find the Jewish community, the Chinese community, and the LBGT community.
 Le Marais has been a trendy place for about twenty years now, I remember when I was a young child that many buildings in Le Marais were dilapidated.
-Since then, they have all been renovated and the district has many beautiful ‘hotel particuliers’ (French for ‘town house’) today.
+Since then, they’ve all been renovated and the district has lots of beautiful ‘hotel particuliers’ (French for ‘town house’) today.

-You’ll notice that the architecture is way far different from what we are used to see in Paris with the Haussmann buildings and all.
-That’s precisely what is enjoyable in Le Marais: you have the feeling of being in a secret place.
+You’ll notice that the architecture is very different from what we are used to seeing in Paris with the Haussmann buildings and all.
+That’s precisely what is enjoyable in Le Marais: You have the feeling of being in a secret place, a hidden Parisian gem.

-The last thing you need to know before having a walk in the Marais neighborhood is that on Sunday, because the streets of Le Marais are closed to cars and opened to pedestrians, it is very crowded.
-That is why, if you want to see what Le Marais looks like peaceful, you should go during the week.
+The last thing you need to know before having a walk in the Marais neighborhood is that on Sundays because the streets of Le Marais are closed to cars and opened to pedestrians, it can get very crowded.
+That’s why, if you want to see what Le Marais looks like peaceful, you should definitely try to go during the week.
 However, I think that if you do this, you will miss my favorite thing about Le Marais, which is the fact that it’s dynamic and crowded.

 The first thing to do to see Le Marais is to leave the main street rue de Rivoli and head for one of the two the parallel streets (rue Francois Miron or Rue du Roi de Sicile).
 You can find a map of the journeys that I have recommended for you at the end of the article.

 I really love to walk in Le Marais because there is also a lot of street art in the neighborhood.
-Pay attention to the walls in the streets, as you will probably find some street art works.
-There, you will see that there are a lot of clothes shops or thrift shops.
+Pay attention to the walls in the streets, as you will likely see some street art work on there.
+You’ll also see that there are a lot of clothes shops or thrift shops.
 Actually, there is no specific place that you must see in Le Marais, because all the charm of this neighborhood is while walking the streets.
 You will quickly understand that the best thing in Le Marais is to go inside the small shops.

 What to see in the Marais neighborhood